 The Kingisepp Machine-Building Plant (KMZ), a military-industrial holding, has developed the KMZJET-295 waterjet for small vessels to replace the Finnish Alamarin Jet units.
-Following testing, the company began mass production of waterjets and has produced approximately 100 units.
+After testing, the company began serial production of waterjets and has produced about 100 units.

 It's an SUV on the water.
 A very versatile tool.
 It's not afraid of anything.

-According to Danilenko, the KMZ propulsion system can pull a boat onto the shore or launch it back into the water.
-The KMZJET-295 can also be operated in marshy areas.
+According to Danilenko, the KMZ propulsion unit can pull a boat onto the shore or launch it back into the water.
+KMZJET-295 can also be operated in swampy areas.

-The new waterjets are being installed on the Russian Afalina boat, which is used by security forces, EMERCOM employees, and the National Guard.
-Previously, Finnish Alamarin Jet propulsion systems were installed on small vessels, but now they are not supplied to Russia due to Western sanctions.
+The new waterjets are installed on the Russian Afalina boat, which is used by security forces, the Ministry of Emergency Situations, and the National Guard.
+Previously, Finnish Alamarin Jet propulsion units were installed on small vessels, but now they are not supplied to Russia due to Western sanctions.

-Danilenko noted that production of the KMZJET-295 is planned to triple in 2025.
-Such propulsion systems will be installed on unmanned boats.
+Danilenko noted that in 2025, the production of KMZJET-295 is planned to be tripled.
+Such propulsion units will be installed on unmanned boats.

 Replacing French NOMAD 65 vehicles: KMZ tests tracked modules for geological exploration